Tony-gh123/U.S-Burden-of-Disease-Report-2010-2021/index.md

 title: Home
 ---

-# Tracking U.S. Mortality (2010–2021): Causes, Risks, and Policy Insights.
+# U.S. Burden of Disease Report (2010–2021): Cause-Specific Morality, Risk Factors, and Policy Insights.

 This report highlights U.S findings from the Global Burden of Disease 2021 study (GBD 2021) dataset, focusing on understanding current mortality rates, cause-specific mortality, and associated risk factors for men and women across all ages.

-If you're not from a healthcare background, start with -> [How To Read This Report](#how-to-read-this-report).
-This section explains ASMR, YLLs, DALYs, SEV, and PAF in simple terms!
+Provided is an executive summary followed by a more detailed report.
+The [How To Read This Report](#how-to-read-this-report) primer explains key metrics such as ASMR, YLLs, DALYs, SEV, and PAF in simple terms!

 [Return to Portfolio](https://tony-gh123.github.io/yeral.github.io/) <br>
 [View Github Repository](https://github.com/Tony-gh123/Tracking-US-Mortality-2010-2021)